BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/configuration/index.md

 - Using @link:[FORCE_CONFIG_{property}](https://github.com/lightbend/config#user-content-optional-system-or-env-variable-overrides){ open=new }
   environment variables.
 In order to enable this style of configuration, the JVM property `-Dconfig.override_with_env_vars=true` needs to be set.
 Once set, a configuration flag can be overridden.
 For example: `CONFIG_FORCE_app_http_interface="127.0.0.1"`.

+In terms of JVM pool memory allocation, we recommend setting the following values to the `JAVA_OPTS`environment variable: `-Xms4g -Xmx4g`.
+The recommended values should be changed accordingly with the usage of Nexus Delta, the nomber of projects and the resources/schemas size.

 In order to successfully run Nexus Delta there is a minimum set of configuration flags that need to be specified